alice-si/contracts/README.md

     truffle serve

-This demo dApp should be available at: http://localhost:8080/ a look like that:
+This demo dApp should be available at: http://localhost:8080/ and look like this:
 ![screenshot](https://s3.eu-west-2.amazonaws.com/alice-res/alice-dApp.png)

 ## Contributions

-All comments, ideas for improvements and pull requests are welcomed.
+All comments and ideas for improvements and pull requests are welcomed.
 We want to improve the project based on feedback from the community.

 ## License